liqd/thentos/docs/sybil.md

     2. registration can be disallowed completely; either indefinitely (to be manually re-enabled), or for a pre-set time interval in hours or minutes.  *end-point: /blacklist/register/global*

+A web UI for managing analytics and blacklists is intended, but not scheduled for implementation yet.

 ## Other approaches (future work)